PInCh: Round One Details

 PInCh is a problem-focused funding program designed to accelerate bold ideas that impact health, and foster an ecosystem of innovation within Pittsburgh and western Pennsylvania.

 Participating teams must include at least one faculty member from the University of Pittsburgh.
-Think carefully about the problem you want to solve and develop ideas for a creative solution.
-Then, create a two-minute video that:
+Apply using a two-minute video that:

 - Introduces the team of problem solvers.